Submissions

 Author Guidelines

-• length of at most 20 pages formatted according to the journal style.
+• Footnotes, if any, should be numbered, manuscript should consist of no more than 20 pages formatted according to the journal style.

 Paper proposals may be submitted only through our online system.
 There are no deadlines or calls for papers - proposals may be submitted continuously.